janstrohschein/KOARCH/Big_Data_Platform/Docker/readme.md

 # Big Data Platform in Docker
 The components of the big data platform are various software building blocks, each implemented in a Docker container.
-Modules do not communicate directly with each other, but use messaging to publish and subscribe to relevant topics.

-The components of the big data platform are various software building blocks, each implemented in a Docker container.
 The goal of the BDP is to provide a modular ecosystem that can be easily extended and adapted to a certain use case.
 Therefore, messaging is used to publish and subscribe to relevant topics, instead of direct communication of the modules.

 ## Use Cases